Creativity Among Native American Artists is an initiative that focuses on three main areas of endeavor.

 Native Americans of all ages reached through Native American organizations will see and learn about Native

 artists in Museum exhibitions and programs and at partner sites.
-Small and large exhibitions of both solo artists and group shows at Plains Art Museum, periodic small exhibitions at partner sites, and public programs that feature Native artists as leaders and teachers will bring higher visibility to Native artists, their work and their ideas.
+Small and large exhibitions of both solo artists and group exhibitions at Plains Art Museum, periodic small exhibitions at partner sites, and public programs that feature Native artists as leaders and teachers will bring higher visibility to Native artists, their work, and their ideas.